jobless-devs/Jobhub/docs/docs/roadmap.md

 ## 🌱 Getting Started

-1. [Folder Structure](folder-structure.md) - Understand the organization of our project, ensuring you know where to find what.
+1. [Folder Structure](folder-structure.md) - 📂 - Make sure you know where to find what.
+2. [Architecture Design](architecture-design.md) - 🏛 - Blueprint of our system
-2. TODO: [Tech Stack Decision](tech-stack-decision.md) - Dive into the rationale behind our choice of technologies and how they fit together.
+3. TODO: [Tech Stack Decision](tech-stack-decision.md) - 🛠 - Rationale behind our choice of technologies and how they fit together.

 ## 🚀 Diving Deeper